+Modifying a Pivot Table

+Modifying the pivot table fields 277

+Pivoting the table's fields

+Modifying the table's summary function 278

+Get Smart with a Pivot Chart

+Moving a pivot chart to its own sheet

+Filtering a pivot chart

+Formatting a pivot chart

-Part V: Life Beyond the Spreadsheet 285
+Part V: Life beyond the Spreadsheet .
+283

-Chapter 10: Charming Charts and Gorgeous Graphics 287
+Chapter 10: Charming Charts and Gorgeous Graphics 285

-Making Professional-Looking Charts
+Making Professional-Looking Charts 285

 Creating a new chart

 Moving and resizing an embedded chart in a worksheet

 Moving an embedded chart onto its own chart sheet

 Customizing the chart type and style from the Design tab

 Customizing chart elements from the Layout tab

-Editing the titles in a chart
+Editing the titles in a chart 293

-Formatting chart elements from the Format tab
+Formatting chart elements from the Format tab 294

-Adding Great Looking Graphics
+Adding Great Looking Graphics 297

+Sparking up the data with sparklines 298

 Telling all with a text box

-The wonderful world of Clip Art
+The wonderful world of clip art

 Inserting pictures from graphics files

-Editing Clip Art and imported pictures
+Editing clip art and imported pictures

-Formatting Clip Art and imported pictures
+Formatting clip art and imported pictures

-Adding preset graphic shapes 307
+Adding preset graphic shapes

 Working with WordArt

 Make mine SmartArt

+Screenshots anyone?

-Theme for a day 313
+Theme for a day

 Controlling How Graphic Objects Overlap

 Reordering the layering of graphic objects

 Grouping graphic objects

-Hiding graphic objects 315
+Hiding graphic objects

 Printing Just the Charts 317

-Chapter 11: Getting on the Data List 319
+Chapter 11: Getting on the Data List

 Creating a Data List

-Adding records to a data list
+Adding records to a data list 321

 Sorting Records in a Data List

 Sorting records on a single field

-Sorting records on multiple fields
+Sorting records on multiple fields 331

-Filtering the Records in a Data List

-Using readymade number filters

-Using readymade date filters 335

-Getting creative with custom filtering

-Importing External Data

-Querying an Access database table

-Performing a New Web query